 The chances of selection are greatest in the earlier rounds, as the number of places for Advanced Leadership Fellows is limited and the number of inquiries continues to increase.
 The A.L.
 Fellowship Office is available to answer questions regarding the submission of the expression of interest and other materials.
 Please contact John_Kendzior@harvard.edu or directly at +1 617 496 2452 with any questions.
 The staff’s goal is to provide information and make the process as simple and easy as possible.

 Next Steps in the Selection Process

 Following a careful review of the initial information submitted by the deadlines above, the Advanced Leadership Fellowship Office will contact those candidates whose accomplishments indicate a potential match with the nature of the fellowship and expectations for fellows.
 A candidate will then be asked to complete a Letter of Interest which explains interests, aspirations, and motivations for pursuing the A.L.
 Fellowship.
 As we continue our conversations, a number of candidates will be invited to visit the Harvard campus, speak with the Advanced Leadership team, and interview with a member of the Advanced Leadership faculty.
-A faculty interview is required of all finalists for the Fellowship and can be conducted by telephone, if the candidate is unable to travel to campus in the desired timeframe.
+A faculty interview is required of all finalists for the Fellowship and can be conducted by telephone or skype, if the candidate is unable to travel to campus in the desired timeframe.

 Each decision round, a group of Finalists will have their dossiers presented for consideration by the Faculty Selection Committee.
 Finalists presented for Committee review are asked to first confirm that they have the ability to accept, fund, and join the A.L.
 Fellowship if invited to do so, and that they meet the high ethical standards of Harvard.
 Program costs for the A.L.
 Fellowship are comparable to a year of graduate study at a peer institution.